danb0b/danb0b.github.io/content/notebook/ros/02-ros-install-and-config.md

 ---
+title: ROS Instalation Summary
 ---

-## ROS Instalation Summary

 This is derived from [the official tutorial](https://wiki.ros.org/melodic/Installation/Ubuntu)

 1. Run this code:

     **Note:** We're using ```ros-melodic-desktop-full```

     ```bash